gatk-workflows/gatk4-somatic-snvs-indels/README.md

 ### Parameter descriptions :
 #### mutect2 (single pair/sample)

 ``Mutect2.gatk4_jar`` -- Location within the docker file of the GATK4 jar file.
 If you wish you to use a different jar file, such as one on your local filesystem or a google bucket, specify that location with Mutect2_Multi.gatk4_jar_override.
 This parameter is ignored if Mutect2_Multi.gatk4_jar_override is specified.
+Running local version of the tool requires the `gatk` executable to be included in your $PATH.
 ``Mutect2.intervals`` -- A file listing genomic intervals to search for somatic mutations.
 This should be in the standard GATK4 format.
 ``Mutect2.ref_fasta`` -- reference fasta.
 For Broad internal VM: /seq/references/Homo_sapiens_assembly19/v1/Homo_sapiens_assembly19.fasta
 ``Mutect2.ref_fasta_index`` -- For Broad internal VM: /seq/references/Homo_sapiens_assembly19/v1/Homo_sapiens_assembly19.fasta.fai